Take control of your career—and don't be afraid to change directions

 The pivotal point when I recognized my abilities as a leader and change agent came when I was at Coca-Cola.
 I was tasked with transforming how we delivered media and digital for brands like Coca-Cola, Diet Coke and Sprite in North America.
 This change included not only evangelizing great ideas, but also shifting mindsets, motivating a team in an entirely new way, building new skills and capabilities, and adapting how we got work done.
 It was an extremely challenging experience, and I loved it tremendously.
 It made me truly realize that I run to challenges and I thrive in setting a vision and guiding a team through the change management to get there.

 So, that was a key turning point.
 I put myself on the path to become a Chief Marketing Officer – rooted in all of the well-rounded capabilities I was building.
-Nearly every other role I’ve had since then has been focused on transformation.

 What’s the most misunderstood thing about career mobility?